12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 New customers or partners have emerged

-Step 2: Follow The KISS Principle: Keep It Short And Simple.
+Follow The KISS Principle: Keep It Short And Simple

 Always keep this in mind when writing a press release.
 If possible, format the text so that it can be published.
 This means that the text should be as short as possible.
 Do not use structured sentences when writing a press release.
-The use of nouns can make sentences more complex, both in terms of audience and length", as in the following example.
-It is better to write, "Avoid nouns as much as possible.
-In many cases, words can be written more simply.
-Use strong verbs.

 Who is actually "one"?
 Describe exactly: who did what?
 Use active verbs.
 Do not use passive verbs when writing a press release.
 There's a reason your company is liked by your competitors.
 Pronouns often lead to passive voice.
-Your company doesn't give advice, but customers like it when you do
+Your company doesn't give advice, but customers like it when you do.

 Difficult words are often unpleasant and can be paraphrased.
 When writing a press release, try to clarify unnecessary words and omit unnecessary words and acronyms.
 In the end, everyone should be able to understand the text.
 Put yourself in the shoes of someone who is not familiar with this area and reread the last sentence of Stained Glass.
 Notice the repetition of the words.
 Synonyms can make the message more attractive.
-The following ideas will help you when writing your press release:

 The most important thing at the beginning?